lorinkoz/django-pgschemas/docs/advanced.md

     The reference schema looks like a dynamic tenant, but it is actually static.
 It is also non-routable by design.

+!!!
+Warning

+    This package relies on [denishpatel/pg-clone-schema](https://github.com/denishpatel/pg-clone-schema/) for the schema cloning functionality.

 ## Fallback domains

 If there is only one domain available, and no possibility to use subdomain routing, the URLs for accessing your different tenants might look like this: